monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

 Analog control of pumps
 ^^^^^^^^^^^^^^^^^^^^^^^

 The older style of analog-controlled Masterflex pumps can be controlled through pump 0 or pump 1 ports using a 4-20 mA control system.
 There are many ways to connect a pump, I am going to stick to one pump head because it is easier and adding more is fairly straight-forward.
-I will also be doing it with the code that uses mL/s and tubing ID, but you can use the other external code as long as you ensure that you have the required set points
+I will also be doing it with the code that uses mL/s and tubing ID, but you can use the other external code as long as you ensure that you have the required set points.
   #.
 Add a constant set point with the flow in mL/s |SetPoints_pump_flow_rate|
   #.
 Add a constant set point with the tubing size that you will be using |SetPoints_pump_tubing_ID|
   #.
 Add a variable set point and call it something like "pump speed control" |SetPoints_pump_code_inputs|